rgeissen/teradata-trusted-data-agent/README.md

 * **Stale UI on Startup:** If the configuration dialog doesn't appear, check the browser's developer console for JavaScript errors.
 Ensure your `index.html` file is complete and up-to-date.
 * **Connection Errors:** Double-check all host, port, path, and API key information.
 Ensure no firewalls are blocking the connection.
 If you receive an API key error, verify that the key is correct and has permissions for the model you selected.
 * **"Failed to fetch models":** This usually indicates an invalid API key or a network issue preventing connection to the provider's API.
+* **AWS Bedrock Errors:**
+    * Ensure your AWS credentials have the necessary IAM permissions (`bedrock:ListFoundationModels`, `bedrock:ListInferenceProfiles`, `bedrock-runtime:InvokeModel`).
+    * Verify that the selected model is enabled for access in the AWS Bedrock console for your specified region.

 ## License